gregmuellegger/django-mobile/README.rst

 DEFAULT_MOBILE_FLAVOUR
 ^^^^^^^^^^^^^^^^^^^^^^

-The flavour which is choosen if the builtin ``MobileDetectionMiddleware`` detects a mobile browser.
+The flavour which is chosen if the built-in ``MobileDetectionMiddleware`` detects a mobile browser.

 Default: ``mobile``